Updated: Dec 8, 2021

 The reality …

-There are always going to be people whose energy just rubs us the wrong way.
+There will always be people whose energy rubs us the wrong way.
 The thing is, we don’t have to get stuck in that state of prickly and tense every time they come into our personal space.

 What if we had some ways to remove that person from our personal space and in a way that doesn’t piss them off or hurt their feelings?